weberna/weberna.github.io/_posts/2017-11-08-Information-Bottleneck-Part1.md

 as to why these models can generalize.
 Most of the excitement revolves around the work titled ["Opening the Black Box of Deep Neural Networks via Information"](https://arxiv.org/abs/1703.00810) however the main theoretic arguments were actually presented two years ago, in [2015](https://arxiv.org/abs/1503.02406).

-Since the *some* of the conclusions above are empirical, some caution should be taken before fully accepting its conclusions (indeed a [currently under review paper](https://openreview.net/forum?id=ry_WPG-A-&noteId=ry_WPG-A-) in ICLR 2018 gives results that contradict the above paper[^1]), however the theory behind it is incredibly appealing, and holds a lot of value in itself.
+Since *some* of the conclusions above are empirical, some caution should be taken before fully accepting its conclusions (indeed a [currently under review paper](https://openreview.net/forum?id=ry_WPG-A-&noteId=ry_WPG-A-) in ICLR 2018 gives results that contradict the above paper[^1]), however the theory behind it is incredibly appealing, and holds a lot of value in itself.
 In this post I hope to give a overview of the theory, the main points behind it, and what it could possibly mean for the future of deep learning.